 Your home's rebuild value isn't based on the value your house was when you bought it, or even what it's worth now.
 It could be much lower than that.

-This is because when a house in on the market, several factors are considered including:
+This is because when a house is on the market, several factors affect the cost including:

 - Location